1. Help Center

 Please note that only admin users are able to turn the toggle on and/or off.

-You're even able to decide on a different method for each signee.
-To do that,
+You can also decide on a different method for each signee.
+To do this,

 • add a signee